eziodeyk/OR-ML-survey/README.md

 # Machine Learning & Exact methods.

 #### Learning to Search in Branch-and-Bound Algorithms
-He He et al. 2014. nips. linear classifier.
+He He et al. 2014. nips. linear classifier. search the branching tree.
 notes:
-* ***no-problem-dependent learning: use imitation learning to automatically learn the heuristics***.
+* ***non-problem-dependent learning: use imitation learning to automatically learn the heuristics***.
 * ***aim to search for a good solution without a rigorous proof of optimality.***

 two policies:
 * ***node selection policy determines the priorities used......obtain...by learning a linear rank function***, the node with highest priority will be the object of the node pruning process.
-* ***node pruning policy decides whether to prune or expand given the current partial progress of the solver......a binary classifier/regressor takes the feature-vector description of the state and attemps to predict the oracle action***
+* ***node pruning policy decides whether to prune or expand given the current partial progress of the solver......a binary classifier/regressor takes the feature-vector description of the state and attempts to predict the oracle action***

 the **oracle**: ***expend nodes in an order that minimizes the number of node expansions subject to finding the optimal solution.***